 No, I never got arrested.
-But once my boss Jonathan Shaw was like, “You know what?
-Let’s just do it openly.
+But once, my boss Jonathan Shaw said, “You know what?
+Let’s do it openly.
 Put a tattoo sign in the window.”
 And we were like, “All right, let’s see what happens.”
 And then I remember one day a cop came in with his uniform on.
-I was like, “Oh, here we go.”
+And I commented, “Oh, here we go.”
 I was like, “Hey, how are you doing?”
-He’s like, “Yeah, I was wondering how much a Jesus head is?”
-And I was like… [Laughs]
+The cop replied, “Yeah, I was wondering how much a Jesus’ head is?”

 You were lucky!

-More or less in what year did they start changing the laws, so that you could open a legal shop?
+In what year did they start changing the laws so that you could open legally?

-Chris Garver being interviewed by Adriana de Barros in London, UK.
+Chris Garver being interviewed by The Tattoo Journalist in London, UK.
 Art in background by Mike Dorsey.

-Did you learn anything from tattooists who were working San Francisco, at the time?
+Did you learn anything from tattoo artists working in San Francisco?

-I did.
-I actually like Ed Hardy, Eddie Deutsch, Dan Higgs, and Freddy Corbin.
-But I think a lot of people do, and the “chrome toaster” thing and everything was sacred (with a crown of thorns around it).
+I did!
+I like Ed Hardy, Eddy Deutsche, Dan Higgs, and Freddy Corbin.
+But I think many people do, and the “chrome toaster” thing and everything was sacred (with a crown of thorns around it).
 I never got into it that much.
-I did a few “chrome-y” [effect] looking things, but I didn’t really get into the weirdo stuff.
+I did a few “chrome-y” [effect] looking things, but I didn’t get into the weirdo stuff.